surifirstpin/biplus_documentation/docs/DataRun.md

 ## Multi-Level grouping

 Using AcuBi you can view the Multi-leveled grouped values.
-For Instance, if you apply grouping on Country name and  StateName
+For Instance in below example we have selected Country Name and  State Name.
+It displays the states which fall und